-OUR TEACHING PHILOSOPHY and CURRICULUM
+OUR TEACHING AND LEARNING PHILOSOPHY

 The conceptual framework, “Why UDL?
 Because every child deserves access to a personalized education,” drives the mission of the Institute to prepare highly qualified and effective professional educators equipped to meet the diverse learning needs of all students.
 Since learner variability is as unique as the human fingerprint, we effectuate our mission by preparing beginning educators to link current cognitive and neuroscience research to classroom instructional practices through Universal Design for Learning (UDL).